newrelic-experimental/newrelic-TSAK/README.md

--in | Path to the script which will be running at "Protocol side" -proc | Path to the script which will be running as "Processing stage" -out | Path to the script which will be running as a "Feeder"
+-in | Path to the script which will be running at "Protocol side" -proc | Path to the script which will be running as "Processing stage" -out | Path to the script which will be running as a "Feeder" -script | Path to the script which will be considered as "universal script" and automatically will be passed to -in/-out/-proc/-heartbeat

 ### NewRelic related command line parameters